 Your goal in the beginning is simply to have the cats be in the same room without one attacking the other or too much hissing and yowling going on.
 They don't have to be best friends at first.
 You simply want them to cohabitate without any major problems.
 Once you get through this initial phase, the cats will likely learn to love one another and reside in harmony.

 Handling Expectations With Cat Introductions

-While it would be much easier for cats to get along right away, humans need to understand the stress that meeting a new cat can induce in a resident cat.
+While it would be much easier for cats to get along right away, meeting a new cat can be stressful for a resident cat.
 Jones says it's common for cat introductions to lead to, "fear, stress, anxiety that worsens other issues like litter box avoidance, and fights that cause injury or are non-stop."
 This is why it's essential to take the time to follow the steps for introductions that minimize stress, even if it does seem like a long process.
 If you're having trouble, Jones recommends seeking help from a behavior professional who can work with you through the process.
 Your cats will thank you for it!